 Containers

-TrueNAS CORE & Enterprise can both be used as backing storage for container workloads.
+TrueNAS can be used as backing storage for container workloads.

 The democratic-csi driver (available at https://github.com/democratic-csi/democratic-csi) allows users to integrate popular container solutions like Kubernetes, Nomad, Cloud Foundry, or Mesos into the TrueNAS CLI.
 The driver is sponsored by and officially supported by iXsystems for TrueNAS Enterprise Customers.